wp-plugins/list-custom-taxonomy-widget/readme.txt

 == Changelog ==
+= 3.2.1 =
+* Added classes/ids and containers to widgets to alow easier selecting with CSS and JavaScript

 = 3.2 =
 * Added ability to display categories with dropdown (and go button) instead of as a list (the default), find it at the bottom of the "more options" section'
 * Improved documentation